paastech-cloud/docs/Architecture.md

 One User can have multiple projects or SSH keys.

 The `ssh_keys` specified by each User allow them to push their repository onto our git server.
 Each SSH key can have a name to make it easier to distinguish multiple keys, however, it is not required.
-An SSH key belongs to a Client and not a project.
+An SSH key belongs to a Client and not a Project.
 Thus, it will allow the Client to access any of their repositories.
 Should a User possess more than one SSH key, each one will grant them access.

 The `projects` table describes a Project.
 Its field `config` contains all the environmental variables of said Project, like a database URL.
-Since the configuration changes for every project, we decided to store it as a flexible json field.
+Since the configuration changes for every Project, we decided to store it as a flexible json field.
 We decided to use a JSONB field that stores the JSON data in binary form, allowing for better performances than a simple json field.

 ### Detailed specification